 The CommuterChoice Program (Cambridge/Allston) and MASCO (Longwood) provide employees with benefits and programs that encourage transit use, bicycling, walking, and carpooling.
 Harvard is also a major supporter of the Hubway regional bike share program—supporting 12 stations in Cambridge and Boston, and providing discounted membership to all Harvard affiliates.

 - Transit Pass Discount: The most popular commuting benefit is the MBTA pass program.
 Harvard provides a 50% discount for MBTA passes to all benefits-eligible employees.

-- Hubway Membership Discount: Harvard affiliates have access to discounted Hubway annual membership for only $50 – over 40% off the regular price.
+- Blue Bikes Membership Discount: Harvard affiliates have access to discounted Blue Bikes (formerly Hubway) annual membership for only $70 – $29 off the regular price.

 - Harvard's shuttle service operates fixed route bus service during the academic year (except University recognized holidays and semester breaks) providing safe, convenient, and reliable transportation throughout the Cambridge and Allston campuses.
 You can view the real-time location of shuttles online or check out the MASCO M2 shuttle which transports riders between Harvard Square and the Longwood Medical Area.

 - Zimride is a social carpooling and ridesharing network for the Harvard community.

 - Harvard’s partnership with Zipcar provides 24/7 access to over 45 shared cars, vans, pickups, and hybrid vehicles parked on campus and thousands all over the world for a deeply discounted rate for individuals or departments.
 Harvard was the first school in the region to adopt a policy allowing students under 21 to sign up for a Zipcar membership once they turn 18 years of age.